soduco/dataset_french_trade_directories_19_century/README.md

 ## Version and semantics
 Current dataset version is `1.0.0`.

-We try to adhere to [Semantic Versioning 2.0.0](https://semver.org/) despite the precise meaning for dataset is unclear.
+We try to adhere to [Semantic Versioning 2.0.0](https://semver.org/) despite the precise meaning for datasets is unclear.
 Here are the rules we will follow, if necessary.

 Given a version number MAJOR.MINOR.PATCH, we will increment the: